d12frosted/elpa-mirror/gnu/denote-readme.txt

   The renaming is subject to a “yes or no” prompt that shows the old and new names, just so the user is certain about the change.

-  If called interactively with a prefix argument `C-u' or from Lisp with a non-nil `AUTO-CONFIRM' argument, this “yes or no” prompt is skipped.
+  If called interactively with a prefix argument (`C-u' by default) or from Lisp with a non-nil `AUTO-CONFIRM' argument, this “yes or no” prompt is skipped.

   The identifier of the file, if any, is never modified even if it is edited in the front matter: Denote considers the file name to be the